andriygm/portfolio/README.md

 My professional portfolio showcasing projects I have worked on.
 I started my portfolio using plain HTML and CSS, but I have since moved to using React and Next.js.
 This better follows DRY principles and allows me to use React components to create a more dynamic portfolio.

+This is a CI repository, meaning that changes to the main branch are automatically tested and deployed.

 ## Getting Started

 Installing the packages: